yoctopuce/Yocto-Visualization/README.md

 ## Source code installation
 Unzip the project files wherever you want.

-### On Windows
+### On Windows 7+
 Open the *.csprog* project with at least Visual-Studio 2015, that's it.
-This project requires .NET 4, adaptation for  previous version of .Net and/or Visual-Studio should be possible at the cost of some minor rework.
+Adaptation for  previous version of Visual-Studio should be possible at the cost of some minor rework.

+### On Windows XP
+This project normaly requires .Net 4.5 which can't be installed on Windows XP, but there is a workaround: just open the project with at least visual studio 2015, search for *Application/Target Framework* parameter in the *Project properties*, set it to *.Net framework 3.5* and recompile, the resulting executable will run on XP systems as long as .Net Framework 3.5 is installed but some optimizations will be lost on the way.

-#### On Linux
+### On Linux
 Make sure that Mono is installed (min version 4) as well as Mono-Develop (min version 5) and open the  *.csprog* project with Mono-Develop.
 Avoid the flatpak based Mono-Develop version as it is sand-boxed and can't access to the libusb.
 More info on [this page](https://www.yoctopuce.com/EN/article/yocto-visualization-v2-on-linux)

 ## What you need to know